licky-licky/toji-no-miko-translations/docs/md/docs/A_Certain_Superpowered_Parallel_World.md

 **Mikoto:** (And that's cause, after they said they'd give me corporate novelty Gekota merchandise...
 I got too excited and wasn't listening.)
 **Misaki:** If only Misaka-san would pay more attention to that sort of thingg.
 **Misaki:** That side of you can be so childish; it's a real botherr.
-**Mikoto:** Wha\!?
+**Mikoto:** Wha\!\?
 Listen, you...
 I do feel a little responsible for this, but...
 Why'd you even have to come along in the first place\!
 **Misaki:** Purely by chance.
 I just happened to have something to take care of at that research institute too.
 **Mirja:** Misaka Mikoto, Shokuhou Misaki.
 We are getting off topic.
 Is there anything else you can remember?
 **Mikoto:** Ah, come to think of it, the metal we were creating, I think they gave it the temporary name "Tamahagane"...